ナミビア

 • Breakfast

-• Private vehicle transfer Head from the hot south to the cooler coastal town of Swakopmund.
+• Private transfer Travel from the hot interior to the cool coastal town of Swakopmund.
 This town is a seaside resort with strong German influences.
-The drive takes 5–6 hours but there are many points of interest along the way.
-The guide will stop for photo opportunities and provide commentary on the changing scenery.
+The drive takes about 5–6 hours and there are many sights along the way.
+The guide will stop for photo opportunities and explain the changing landscapes as you travel.

 Highlights along the way

-You may see the endemic Hartmann's mountain zebra near departure
+You may see the endemic Hartmann's mountain zebra at departure

-A break in Solitaire, about 80 km from Sesriem: enjoy homemade baked goods and cold drinks
+A rest stop at Solitaire about 80 km from Sesriem: enjoy homemade baked goods and cold drinks

-A scenic route through the Gaub Canyon and Kuiseb Canyon
+A scenic route through the Gaub Gorge and Kuiseb Gorge

 Detours to enjoy Welwitschia plants and the Moon Landscape scenery